 Once you've chosen your niche, you are ready to devise a business plan.
-This plan should account for whether you are selling to consumers or to organizations.
+This plan should account for whether you are selling to consumers or to organisations.
 A consumer-focused operation will require a customer support component as well as a commercial team to grow your audience.

 If you sell to other businesses, you may have a lower sales volume, but you can achieve the same overall revenue as selling to consumers because each sale is typically worth more.
-You can also invest more in each customer relationship by contacting individuals directly using personalized emails or direct phone calls.
+You can also invest more in each customer relationship by contacting individuals directly using personalised emails or direct phone calls.

 Choose Your Brand And Domain Names

 Avoid words subject to spelling variations between different regions.
-For example, if you intend to sell to customers in the United Kingdom and the United States, using the word “center” in your brand is problematic.
+For example, if you intend to sell to customers in the United Kingdom and the United States, using the word “centre” in your brand is problematic.